The Risks of Cloud Computing

-The cloud may be fine for your pictures and music, but when you start thinking about personal information a business keeps on their clients and customers, the stakes go way up.
+The cloud may be fine for your pictures and music, but when you start thinking about personal information, such as passwords, that a business keeps on their clients and customers, the stakes go way up.
 For one thing, you don’t really know where the data is being stored, so you don’t have the first idea of the level of data security.
 If it’s a corporate “server farm,” it may be pretty good, or it may not.
 The first level of data security is physically protecting the hardware the data is on.

 An equally important concern, particularly for government agencies and military, isn’t just the security of the servers themselves; it’s the people who have access to them as part of their job.
 One of the most famous examples of failure to protect against this personnel security risk is Edward Snowden and his exposure of the U.S. National Security Agency's surveillance program, PRISM.

 It's clear that government agencies like the National Security Agency (NSA) and high-profile corporations like Target who rely on individuals with access to data may be putting their customers and the public at risk.
 It seems that closer scrutiny in hiring staff who manage cloud servers is the first easy answer to ensuring data security in "the Cloud."

 The Accountability Challenge